bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_4/tutorial_4.md

    ...stuff...)
 ```

+> Note: Function definition look weird?
+Checkout the section on Sussman form from Tutorial 3!

 And returns the answer (`number` raised to `exponent`).
 To do that, first answer these questions for yourself:
 * Remember that the `accumulator` stores the partial answer.
 What is the answer you’re ultimately trying to compute (in English)?
 * What would a partial answer be like for this problem?